CRM software is now the biggest software market globally. There’s every reason for this, as companies are competing to

 - Do you focus on long-term relationships with your customers?

-Based on these questions, you can determine what features your desired CRM should have.
+Based on these questions, you can determine what features your desired custom CRM should have.

 Another option is to invest in custom CRM development.
 It’s your own CRM, entirely based on your business needs and objectives.

 Again, evaluate how exactly you’d like to manage your customers and prospects.
 Then, analyse out-of-the-box solutions and see if they answer your needs.